Make homemade gremolata with garden herbs

 Gremolata in olive oil

-It makes good sense to routinely preserve your homemade gremolata in olive oil; and whilst you are about it, since it goes so well with a salad, add half a chopped lemon or lime.
+It makes good sense to routinely preserve your homemade gremolata with garden herbs in olive oil; and whilst you are about it since it goes so well with a salad, slice in half a chopped lemon or lime.
+Add a teaspoon of natural honey if you have a sweet tooth.

-The good wife like to spoon to it over her potato salad, beef stroganoff or pork eisbein.
+The good wife likes to spoon it over her potato salad, beef stroganoff or pork eisbein.

 It's all about adding more coloured foods to your meals; and making them zestful and interesting.